shreyavaidy/shreyavaidy.github.io/README.md

-## Personal Website - ©Shreya Vaidyanathan, 2020
+## Personal Website - ©Shreya Vaidyanathan, 2022

 > * This repo contains:
-> - personal information that attempts to exhibit my interests/personality/wit
+  - a little about me
-> - projects done at school @columbia, @iitm, @ceg
+> - projects done at school or work @bloomberg
-> - projects for/from work @bloomberg
 > - side-projects and volunteeer projects done @datakind etc.
 > - other random things that piqued my interest.